Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: Introduction

 \item[(2).]
 It is worth noting that there is no smallness restriction in Theorem \ref{thm:main1}.
 Here we are not going to pursue the sharp conditions on $s_0$ and $p_1(d)$ in this paper.

+Moreover, the restriction on the dimensions $d=3,4,5$ is not essential, and the analogous results are valid in more general dimensions.
+However, for the sake of readability, we will not go into details.

 \item[(3).]
 The theorem implies that the incoming/outgoing solution has the ``smoothing effect''.
-Indeed, we can show that for initial data belonging to $L^2(\R^d)$, there exist some $s_*>0, r_0>2$, such that the corresponding solution $u(t)\in W^{s,r}(\R^d)$ for any $t>0$, any $r\in (2,r_0]$ and any $s\in [0,s_*]$, and moreover, the $L^r$-norm decays at infinite time in the sense that
+Indeed, we can show that for initial data belonging to $L^2(\R^d)$, there exist some $s_*>0, r_0>2$, such that the solution $u(t)$ of \eqref{eqs:NLS-cubic} corresponding to such initial data, is in $W^{s,r}(\R^d)$ for any $t>0$, any $r\in (2,r_0]$ and any $s\in [0,s_*]$, and moreover, the $L^r$-norm decays at infinite time in the sense that